 BIOGRAPHYLauren Dickey is a research analyst with CNA's China-Indo-Pacific Division, where she is a member of the Indo-Pacific Security Affairs Program.
 Her current research focuses on Chinese military strategy and Chinese activities in the Indo-Pacific.
-Dickey is currently completing a PhD (ABD) in War Studies at King's College London and the National University of Singapore.
-Her PhD research focuses on Chinese strategy toward Taiwan, with particular focus on the period since 2012.
-Prior to beginning her PhD, she worked as a research assistant at the Council on Foreign Relations in Washington, D.C.
+Dickey received a PhD in War Studies at King's College London and the National University of Singapore, where she researched modern Chinese strategy toward Taiwan.
+Previously, she worked as a research assistant at the Council on Foreign Relations in Washington, D.C.
 She holds an MA in International Studies and Diplomacy from the School of Oriental and African Studies and a BA in Asian Studies and Chinese from the University of Oregon.
 She was a Chinese Language Flagship scholar and Critical Language Scholarship recipient during her undergraduate studies and a Rotary Ambassadorial Scholar during her Master's degree.
 Dickey is professionally fluent in Mandarin Chinese.

 Lauren Dickey says, “It merits watching how Chinese tactics toward Taiwan have evolved — and will likely continue to evolve — as a way to analyze how Chinese efforts to coerce or influence may manifest in other countries.”